openebs/openebs/documentation/source/install/install_usecases.rst

 Running Jupyter on OpenEBS
 ===========================

-This section provides detailed instructions on how to run a *jupyter-mysql* application pod on OpenEBS storage in a Kubernetes cluster and uses a *mysql-client* container to generate load in order to illustrate input/output traffic on the storage.
+This section provides detailed instructions on how to run a jupyter pod on OpenEBS storage in a Kubernetes cluster and uses a *jupyter ui editor* to generate load in order to illustrate input/output traffic on the storage.

 Prerequisites
 -------------